Do Cinnamon Sticks Go Bad? Storage Tips, Shelf Life, and Health Benefits

 Use Airtight Containers

 To preserve the rich aroma and flavor of cinnamon sticks, store them in airtight glass or metal containers.
-These materials help protect the essential oils from air exposure, which can degrade the spice over time.
 Avoid using plastic bags, as they can trap moisture and increase the risk of mold development.

 Keep Away from Heat and Humidity

 Heat and humidity can significantly diminish the flavor and aroma of cinnamon sticks.
-To preserve their potency, store them in a cool, dark place—such as a cupboard away from the stove or other heat sources.
+To preserve their potency, store them away from the stove or other heat sources.
 Avoid humid environments, as excess moisture can lead to mold growth, making the sticks unsuitable for use.

 Label and Date